 Word of mouth and articles in sports magazines regarding this friendly competition turned it into the Hawaiian IronMan Competition in 1979.
 It is now called Triathlon, the world over.

 The competition level of a triathlon is so intense that there is very little of the body that is spared.
 The true workhorses of it all, used in every facet of the race, have to be the legs.
 Whether swimming, cycling or running, the majority of the punishment and torture is focused on the legs.
-From the quadriceps to the hamstrings to the knees, ankles and feet, the pounding, and flexion takes its toll over the gruelling miles, on the road, on the bike or in the water.
+From the lower back and gluteals to the quadriceps, hamstrings and calves, the entire lower body takes a pounding.

-The next in line on the circuit of muscles that will require special attention in training are the arms.
-From the biceps to the triceps, the rotator cuff, the elbow, the wrist, deltoids and abs, all of it gets to play center stage during the swimming portion of the competition.
-The best preparation, physically, for this type of endurance competitions, is to be certain that all of your muscles, tendons and ligaments remain as flexible and strong as possible.
-Aerobic and cardiovascular strengths are also a huge part of the body being used in this type of activity.
+The next in line on the circuit of muscles that will require special attention in training are the arms and shoulders.
+From the biceps to the triceps, the rotator cuff, the deltoids, abs and core, all get to play center stage during the swimming portion of the competition.

 Most Common Triathlon Injuries

 Competing in a triathlon requires hours of rigorous training.
 A common problem associated with the sport of triathlon is overtraining, which can lead to a range of chronic and acute injuries, including: